 Members of Parliament (MPs) are elected to the House of Commons to represent the interests of all the people who live in their constituency.
 MPs can assist their constituents in a variety of ways, from making private enquiries on your behalf, to raising matters publicly in Parliament.
 MPs can only raise concerns on behalf of their own constituents.

 Robin has dedicated teams situated in both Worcester and Westminster to handle a plethora of issues and/or enquiries from constituents.
-The Westminster office is responsible for issues pertaining to a national policy if your enquiry or concern is focused around Government activity in Westminster they are best placed to assist you.
-The Worcester team constitutes experienced caseworkers who can offer advice or take up concerns which are affecting individual constituents, such as benefit claims, housing issues or visa applications.
-For example, if a constituent is struggling with a benefit claim, Parliamentary caseworkers can make representations on your behalf to the Department for Work and Pensions to investigate your situation and provide expert, tailored advice.
+The Westminster Office leads on issues pertaining to a national policy, so if your enquiry or concern is focused around Government activity in Westminster, they are best placed to assist you.
+The Constituency Office contains experienced caseworkers who can offer advice or take up concerns which are affecting individual constituents, such as benefit claims, housing issues or visa applications.
+For example, if a constituent is struggling with a benefit claim, caseworkers can make representations on your behalf to the Department for Work and Pensions to investigate your situation and provide expert, tailored advice.
 Sometimes it is not possible to offer direct assistance, but constituents can be signposted to other organisations who are better placed to help – such as specific advice organisations or support groups.

-MPs can help with matters for which Parliament is directly responsible for, including Benefits, pensions, National Insurance, and other matters dealt with by the Department for Work and Pensions; Immigration and other problems dealt with by the Home Office; Tax issues involving HM Revenue and Customs; the NHS; Child Maintenance Service or Child Support Agency and School grants and closures
+MPs can help with most matters for which Parliament is directly responsible for, which can include benefits, pensions, National Insurance, and other matters dealt with by the Department for Work and Pensions; immigration and other problems dealt with by the Home Office; tax issues involving HM Revenue and Customs; the NHS; Child Maintenance Service.